Red-eye effect: Causes

 The red-eye effect occurs in the eyes of humans when a photography flash is used in low light or at night.
 The flash travels through the eyes and rebounds at the rear of the eye, turning the eyes red (red reflex) in a photograph.
 The main cause of the red color is the ample amount of blood in the choroid, which supports the back of the eye and lies behind the retina.
-Melanin also plays a role in the effect, as individuals with less melanin, such as albinos, reflect more light.
+Melanin also plays a role in the effect, as individuals with less melanin, such as those with albinism, reflect more light.
 The close distance of the flash to the camera lens can also have an impact, especially on cameras with built-in flash.

 The effect could also infrequently occur in only one eye of persons with cataracts or tumors, or it may be exacerbated by photographing subjects that are drunk.
 In children, if the red reflex is white, it may indicate retinoblastoma malignancy, whereas yellow color may indicate Coats' disease.
 If the effect is asymmetrical, it may indicate strabismus.
 A similar reaction to the red-eye occurs in animals, turning their eyes different colors.

 Prevention

 Either physical or digital manipulation of the effect is possible.
-The subject can turn away from the camera lens, the flash can be mounted on a hot shoe, or the lighting can be increased to make the subject's pupils more constricted.
+The subject can turn away from the camera lens, the flash can be mounted on a hot shoe or bracket, or the lighting can be increased to make the subject's pupils more constricted.
 The effect could potentially be avoided by positioning the flash off the side of the camera or by pointing it away from the subject and toward a white solid surface to bounce the flash off of it.
 The subject could also be photographed near a bright light source or in sunlight.
 To lessen the effect, the photographer might alternatively employ the fill flash technique.

-The effect can be removed digitally by using red-eye correction.
+Cameras with red-eye prevention modes can reduce or eliminate the effect by shining a bright light or firing a number of pre-flashes shortly before a photograph is taken, to cause the subject's pupils to contract.